microsoft/scitt-ccf-ledger/test/README.md

 Annotations are added using a `@pytest.mark.foo` decorator on the particular test function or class.

-The `needs_prefix_tree` marker will skip the test, unless pytest was invoked with the `--enable-prefix-tree` flag.
-This is necessary as prefix tree support is a compile-time opt-in feature of the ledger.

 The `isolated_test` marker will instruct the test infrastructure to use a dedicated ledger instance, shared among all tests in the class.
 If applied on a test function that is not part of a class, then the ledger instance is used for